ampproject/amphtml/validator/README.md

 ```

 ### Building on MacOS

+*Note: This is for buiulding the validator from source.
+If you are simply running validator tests for extensions, see the Installtion steps instead.*

 * Download protobuf with `brew install protobuf` via [homebrew](https://brew.sh/).
 * Use pip to `pip install google` and `pip install protobuf`.
 If you don't have pip, you can get it either via `brew install python` or [get-pip.py](https://bootstrap.pypa.io/get-pip.py).
 * If your [npm](https://www.npmjs.com/) is out of date, run `npm i -g npm` to update it.